Updated January 20, 2019

 If you want to connect with me and/or learn more about remodeling, but don’t want to put up with my wacky humor (I get it).
 Follow me on Twitter @Mike Foti, or my companies @InnovateBuild or @InnovateHomeOrg.

-Tags: cultured granite shower, custom shower base, drain location, low profile shower pan, ready for tile, ready for tile shower base, shower base, shower base design, shower design, shower drain, shower drain location, shower pan and surrounds, shower pan for tile, shower pan ideas, shower pan installation, shower pan sizes, solid surface shower, zero threshold shower pan
+Tags: accessible acrylic pan, cultured granite shower, custom shower base, drain location, low profile shower pan, ready for tile, ready for tile shower base, roll in acrylic pan, shower base, shower base design, shower design, shower drain, shower drain location, shower pan and surrounds, shower pan for tile, shower pan ideas, shower pan installation, shower pan sizes, solid surface shower, zero threshold shower pan

 Trackback from your site.